j-furtado/tech_challenge_1/Question_1/Solution_1/description.md

-# The quick and dirty solution
+# Solution 1

-This solution is supposed to be the fasted way to deploy an Apache Sparks cluster.
+This solution is the fasted way to deploy an Apache Sparks cluster on Azure.

 ## Use cases